Would renting an off-road trailer or caravan change your overlanding game?

 The appeal of an off-road trailer

-Thanks to a reinforced chassis, proper ground clearance and independent suspension, an off-road trailer can handle gravel roads that would shake a caravan apart.
+Thanks to a reinforced chassis, proper ground clearance and independent suspension, an off-road trailer can handle gravel roads that would shake a standard caravan apart.
 A trailer dramatically increases your packing space and keeps you from overloading your vehicle.
 Because it has storage for everything from utensils and food to clothes and camping chairs, it’s easy to find what you need and quick to set up camp.
 You can have a well-built off-road trailer ready for your stay in under 10 minutes.
 After a long day on the road, what could be better than popping the tent and putting your feet up?

 Tent up, chairs out, time to chill.
 The Echo 3 4×4 trailer, one of the off-road trailers for rent through Kampi.co.za, comes fully kitted.
 It even has its own fairy lights.
 Picture via Kampi